apivideo/api.video-api-client-generator/templates/documentation/vod/creating-and-managing-chapters.md

 ---
-title: "Create and manage chapters"
+title: Create and manage chapters
-slug: "create-manage-chapters"
 meta:
   description: This page gets users started on how to add chapters to their videos using the api.video Chapters endpoint.
 ---